top of page

 3. It Slows Your Metabolism

-And here’s the catch: Many women respond by eating less and exercising more intensely, which can actually increase cortisol further.
+Compounding the problem: many women respond to this plateau by eating even less and exercising more intensely - which can actually push cortisol higher and make things worse.

 4. It Disrupts Sleep (Which Makes Everything Worse)